ADB-Team/railway-db-public/doc/columnar-stores.md

 The setup process of zedstore is not an easy one as it isn't an extension but a fork of Postgres.
 Included into the main version, however, it would be the easiest to use of all options.

+Join groups were made with materialized views which proved to be quite successful.

 **Issues:**

 - no support for join groups, also not as an workaround with views [as suggested in our specification file](https://github.com/ADB-Team/railway-db-public/blob/main/specs/columnar-store.md#postgres-specific-implementation)